-Young people and vulnerable groups are particularly targeted by groups who may promote violent extremist activity.
-For this reason, College staff have targeted CPD to develop an awareness of signs of radicalisation and have the confidence to report their concerns to their line manager.
+Young people and vulnerable groups are particularly targeted by groups who may promote extremist activity.
+For this reason, College staff have targeted CPD to develop an awareness of signs of radicalisation and have the confidence to report their concerns.
 Students also receive PREVENT workshops and related tutorial activities to raise awareness and promote British Values.